RTÉ Radio 1: Satellite

+Former Medium Wave broadcast

+RTÉ Radio 1 was available until 2008 on medium wave.

 The medium-wave transmitters of RTÉ Radio 1 were shut down at 15.00 on 24 March 2008.
 The main transmitter was based at Tullamore and broadcast on 567 kHz.
 A lower–powered relay in Cork at 729 kHz was also in service.
 Before 1975, the main transmitter was based at Athlone using the same frequency.
-AM transmissions continue on longwave 252 kHz from Summerhill, Co.
-Meath, it is aimed to serve Irish people living in Britain and uses the old Atlantic 252 transmitter.
-In 2007 a new telefunken tram 300 kW transmitter was installed which is capable of DRM (Digital Radio Mondiale) broadcasts which can transmit up to seven services in near FM quality, but consumer receivers are not being manufactured.
-The power can be remotely regulated on this transistor-based transmitter.
-The two original 1989 transmitters were made by continental electronics each 300 kW and were tube based.
-Because there's only one 300 kW transmitter now the maximum possible power is 300 kW even though the site is licensed for 500 kW 24hrs.
+AM transmissions continued on longwave 252 kHz from Summerhill, County Meath until 14 April 2023, aimed to serve Irish people living in Britain and used the old Atlantic 252 transmitter.
+In 2007 a new telefunken tram 300 kW transmitter was installed which was capable of DRM (Digital Radio Mondiale) broadcasts which could transmit up to seven services in near FM quality, but consumer receivers were not being manufactured.
+The power could be remotely regulated on this transistor-based transmitter.
+The two original 1989 transmitters were made by Continental Electronics each 300 kW and were tube based.
+Because there was only one 300 kW transmitter then the maximum possible power was 300 kW even though the site was licensed for 500 kW 24hrs.
 Since the closure, Second Helpings programmes at the weekend have been limited to digital broadcasts only.

 Most complaints about the closure of mediumwave were from groups such as fishermen and the elderly, also from people who did not have the longwave band on their radios.

 Part of the rationale behind closing medium wave and using long wave to access listeners in hard-to-reach parts of Ireland and the UK, was that reception would be better in places such as the south of England and London areas which in the past had very poor coverage from RTÉ on mediumwave.